 It is to be noted that these activities must be carried out in the course of a business.
 The question arises whether people acting as "informal" agents are covered, e.g. a father letting/managing a property owned by his daughter or a retired surveyor who manages a property for a friend.
 Likewise, it is uncertain whether an arrangement between two landlords who each cover for the other when one of them is on holiday are covered.
 Further guidance is awaited.

 Lettings agency work does not include things done where an employer is letting to an employee/worker so that the employee/worker is the prospective tenant.
 There are further exemptions in the regulations for universities and social landlords as well as lawyers.

 The local authority is enforcement action.
 There is a civil penalty of up to £5,000 for breach of a requirement to belong to a redress scheme.
 There are rights of appeal against a penalty.

 Who can complain to a scheme?

 Tenants, including prospective tenants can complain to a scheme.
-Most landlords (not just smaller consumer or 'accidental landlords') can now also access the three schemes if they wish to complain about lettings and managing agents that are members of any of these redress schemes.
+Most landlords (not just smaller consumer or 'accidental landlords') can now also access the two schemes if they wish to complain about lettings and managing agents that are members of any of these redress schemes.

 - The Property Ombudsman - landlords with a turnover of [£3.4million] can access the scheme.